 “You know him lieutenant-commander?”

 “More like know of him sir.”
 When Jacobs gestured for him to continue he went on.
-“He was in the class three years ahead of me at Annapolis.
-If I remember correctly he was the captain of the academy’s wrestling team.
-Graduated with honors I believe.”
+“He was in the class fifteen years ahead of me at Naval Academy Etijima.
+If I remember correctly he was the captain of the academy’s wrestling team and he still holds the record for most consecutive wins.
+He graduated with honors I believe.”

 Jacobs chuckled.
 “That he did.
 And if you must know, he could probably still throw just about anybody around the wrestling mat in the gym.
 He’s level three combatives certified I hear.”